melroy89/xfcevdi/README.md

 By using the [X2Go protocol](https://wiki.x2go.org/) it's easy to connect/share sessions between the client and the server.
 Which allows remote working or any other task you might want do remotely in a windowing system.

-The image contains a [docker GNU/Linux Debian](https://hub.docker.com/_/debian) (buster) operating system, together with XFCE4 desktop environment.
+The image contains a [docker GNU/Linux Debian](https://hub.docker.com/_/debian) (bullseye) operating system, together with XFCE4 desktop environment.
 The required X2Goserver/X2Gosession are already pre-installed.

 In fact, the image has alot of packages installed you properly want, including but not limited to: `Firefox`, `LibreOffice`, `gnome-calculator`, `archiver`, `file manager`, `text editor`, `image viewer`, `htop`, `clipboard manager` and much more.